Chrysler's market value increased nearly fivefold during its first 18 months managed by Fiat SpA

 Chrysler is in advanced discussions with a range of banks to refinance its roughly $7 billion owed to the U.S. and Canadian governments as part of its bailout.

-The refinancing is expected to clear the way for an IPO, which would bring the automaker back to the public market for the first time since 1998, when it was purchased by Daimler AG in what became a failed merger.
+The refinancing is expected to clear the way for an IPO, which would bring the automaker back to the public market for the first time since 1998, when it was purchased by Daimler AG

 (Reporting by Deepa Seetharaman; editing by Carol Bishopric)